chtheodoro/habfuzz/README.md

 ### What’s new on Habfuzz+ 2.3?
 a.
 Habfuzz+ is fully automated!
 Input your data and get the results!
 The software is data-driven and calculates everything it needs internally!

 b.
-Plus-version includes temperature (or shading) in the habitat suitability calculations (if you only intend to include flow velocity, water depth and substrate type, please download the 'original' version at https://github.com/chtheodoro/habfuzz.
+Plus-version includes temperature (or shading) in the habitat suitability calculations (if you only intend to include flow velocity, water depth and substrate type, contact us at ctheodor@hcmr.gr to provide you with the solution).

 c.
 Option to select between Monte Carlo and ten-fold cross validation to calculate model's performance as the percentage of correctly classified instances.